catw4x/jet2test/README.md

 I have used BEM naming convention for the css classes to make the code and structure easier to understand.

 I really enjoyed this test.
-I am fairly new to SASS but I love the functionality it gives you.